remonlam/swarm-issue/setup.md

 ```
 The VIP address of the NGINX service is 10.100.2.2

-So when I do a "curl http://10.100.2.2" I expect a response from the VIP
+So from for example the TEST container I would expect a response when I do a "curl http://10.100.2.2" but all I see is connection refused...